-In case you hadn’t noticed, men have a pretty lackadaisical attitude toward their health—an attitude that contributes to the fact that they’re about 50% more likely than women to die of heart disease, 20% more likely to die of a stroke, and 15% more likely to die of cancer.
+In case you hadn’t noticed, men have a pretty lackadaisical attitude toward their health—an attitude that contributes to the fact that they’re more likely than women to die of heart disease, stroke, and cancer.
 And the situation is getting worse, with women outliving men by about 5 years.

 From the time they’re little, boys are brought up not to cry, complain, or show signs of weakness.
 In their 20s, they tend to believe that they’re going to live forever, and don’t bother to go to the doctor.
 In their 30s, they’re too busy with their jobs and their families.
 And starting at about 40, they don’t go because they’re afraid of what they’ll find out.

 You too pay a price for men’s poor health: because women live longer, you may see your father, brother, uncle, son, or husband suffer or die unnecessarily, leaving you to live on without their love, support, and companionship.

 Bottom line: men’s health has become a women’s issue.
 And here’s what you can do right now to improve the quality—and length—of the life of the men you love.

 Because men often skip routine medical appointments many of them never learn that they have a deadly disease until it’s too late (they and their wives don’t know what signs to look for).
 When hearing the word “prostate,” for example, many men’s (and women’s) first reaction is “What’s that?”
 The prostate is a gland that’s about the size and shape of a walnut.
 It’s located in front of the rectum and manufactures fluid for semen.
 Over 160,000 men are diagnosed with prostate cancer every year.